 - Version 3: 8GB RAM / 500GB storage

 Now that final version sounds ludicrous, frankly.
-But last year, we saw Apple introduce a 256GB iPhone 7 Plus, as well as the OnePlus launch of the OnePlus 3 and OnePlus 3T, both of which feature 6GB of RAM.
+But back in 2016, we saw Apple introduce a 256GB iPhone 7 Plus, as well as the OnePlus launch of the OnePlus 3 and OnePlus 3T, both of which feature 6GB of RAM.
 So there’s no real reason why Microsoft couldn’t match such valiant efforts.
-After all, if Microsoft is hoping to woo business and power users, it’ll need to kit its phones out with the very best components available.

-And on that note, it’s highly likely that the Microsoft Surface Phone will come packing Qualcomm’s brand-new Snapdragon 835 chipset.
-The new chip has already started appearing on devices, and is a direct sequel to the top-end Snapdragon 820 and 821 chips, which featured in the Galaxy S7, OnePlus 3T, and Google Pixel phones.
+And on that note, it’s highly likely that the Microsoft Surface Phone will come packing Qualcomm’s one-year-old Snapdragon 835 chipset.
+The new chip has already started appearing on devices, and is a direct sequel to the top-end Snapdragon 820 and 821 chips, which featured in the Galaxy S7.

 All this makes the prospect of a Surface Phone seem much more likely.

 Unfortunately, we don’t know much else about the Surface Phone in terms of hardware.
 There have been zero camera leaks, although we’d expect big things from the Surface Phone camera.
-For a start, Apple, LG, and Huawei have all shipped phones with dual-camera configurations, and Samsung is expected to follow suit this year.
-So Microsoft is as likely as anyone to utilise similar technology.
+For a start, Apple, LG, and Huawei and Samsung have all shipped phones with dual-camera configurations.

 Related: Google Pixel XL review